7

 1718 Bancroft Way, Berkeley, CA 94703

-Discover this unique mixed-use property located in the heart of Berkeley.
+Discover this unique mixed-use property located in the heart of Berkeley and its great income and use potential.
 This building offers a combination of residential and commercial spaces, featuring three residential income units on the second level and three commercial/retail spaces at street level.
-The vacant residential unit is a 1-bedroom, 1-bathroom space with a notable feature: a spacious second-level loft accessible by an interior
+The vacant residential unit has 1-bedroom, 1-bathroom and a notable feature: a spacious second-level

 Elic Suazo Red Oak Realty